 HAPPIER.

-If we can calculate our hunting achievements in terms of memories earned instead of shots fired, our days afield will be
+If we can calculate our hunting achievements in terms of memories earned instead of shots fired, our days afield will be or the game, shoulder our fair burden of responsibility ore of ourselves than others require of us.

 RICHER.